-The way to execute an IPO in Portugal is through a public distribution offer ("oferta pública de distribuição") of shares, most commonly through an offer for subscription ("oferta
+Under Portuguese law, IPOs are very often implemented through public distribution offers ("ofertas públicas de distribuição") of shares, most commonly through an offer for subscription ("oferta pública de subscrição"), where the issuing company offers its shares

-This analysis draws a focus on the procedure and listing requirements in the regulated market operated by Euronext Lisbon, currently the only regulated market for the trading of shares in Portugal.
+This analysis puts the focus on the procedure and listing requirements in the regulated market operated by Euronext Lisbon, which is currently the only regulated market for the trading of shares in Portugal, although sponsors and companies may elect to have their securities admitted to trading in other venues.

-(a) Due diligence
+Due diligence

-Most often, once a company decides to go public, its IPO process will kick off with a due diligence procedure with the purpose of analysing several aspects and the status of the company - financial, commercial, legal, accounting, tax, and others.
+Most often, once a company decides to go public, its IPO process will begin with a due diligence procedure with the purpose of analysing several aspects and the status of the company (e.g., financial, commercial, legal, accounting, tax, and others).